 Portland may not invent every foodie trend — but we do tend to perfect them.
-Take Pine Street Market, opened in May 2016, for example.
-Set in Old Town Chinatown, downtown’s oldest quarter, this chef-driven emporium is Portland’s answer to the kind of modern “food halls” that have drawn gastronomic raves in New York City, Los Angeles and Washington, D.C.
+Take Pine Street Market set in Old Town Chinatown, downtown’s oldest quarter.
+This chef-driven emporium is Portland’s answer to the kind of modern “food halls” that have drawn gastronomic raves in New York City, Los Angeles and Washington, D.C.

 Open from early morning to late night every day, Pine Street makes a great lunch stop for visitors staying in downtown hotels or exploring the nearby Portland Saturday Market, Voodoo Doughnut or Stumptown Coffee.

-Pine Street’s culinary curator (yes, that’s a real job in Portland), Mike Thelin, who co-founded the city’s popular Feast Portland festival, has also wooed far-flung talent, including legendary Tokyo-based ramen shop Marukin.
-It all adds up to what feels like a kind of permanent food festival.
+Pine Street’s culinary curator (yes, that’s a real job in Portland), Mike Thelin, who co-founded the city’s popular Feast Portland festival, aims to make this collection of restaurants feel like a kind of permanent food festival.
 Best of all: It’s good for the city.

 “Pine Street marks the beginning of a total reimagining for the most iconic and historic heart of Portland,” says Thelin.